- About Osceola

 At Osceola, Patrick is responsible for originating, evaluating and executing new investment opportunities, as well as partnering with portfolio company management teams to develop and execute strategic and operational initiatives.

 Patrick earned a BS from Miami University and later went on to earn his MBA from Northwestern University's Kellogg School of Management.
-Patrick lives in Tampa with his wife, Cari, and enjoys playing mediocre rounds of golf and exercising with his dog, Luna.
+Patrick lives in Tierra Verde with his wife, Cari, and enjoys playing mediocre rounds of golf and exercising with his dog, Luna.